Top 10 Greek Myths to Know for Your Greek Vacation

 - Geographically, Delos is a tiny island in the Cyclades.
 The name Cyclades literally means a cycle/circle, with Delos at the heart of this sacred gathering.

 - Today, Delos is one of the foremost archeological sites of Greece.
-It is easily reached from nearby Mykonos by ferry.
+The island is easily reached from nearby Mykonos by ferry.
+It is also considered one of the top archeological attractions for any Greek island vacation.

 - The excavations on Delos are among the most extensive in the Mediterranean.